SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Docusign, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 22, 2022 - DOCU

-To: All persons or entities who purchased or otherwise acquired securities of Docusign, Inc. ("Docusign" or the "Company") (NASDAQ: DOCU) and/or sold Desktop Metal put options between March 27, 2020 and December 2, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Docusign, Inc. ("Docusign" or the "Company") (NASDAQ: DOCU) between March 27, 2020 and December 2, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Eastern District of New York.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.
 There is no cost or obligation to you.